vishnupadmanabhan/articles/_posts/2016-05-07-higher-order-functions-in-javascript.md

 var names = cars.map((car) => { return car.name; });
 // the above statement can be further simplified as follows: var names = cars.map(car => car.name);
-//you can even replace the variable car with something like x var names = cars.map(x => x.name); // tada!!!
+// you can even replace the variable car with something like x var names = cars.map(x => x.name); // tada!!!
 {% endhighlight %}